Inverse Optimization: Theory and Applications: Data-Driven Inverse Optimization

 Furthermore if $\nabla_{\bx} f_i(\bx, \btheta)$ is a linear function of $\btheta$, then the above problem is convex. \end{theorem}

 Theorem~\ref{thm:ivi_duality_solution} shows that the Inverse Variational Inequality problem can be solved via convex programming for forward optimization models with conic constraints.
-This theorem holds for any of the standard choices of forward objective models introduced in Section~\ref{sec:problem_def}.
-We conclude that the Inverse Variational Inequality problem is desirable as it can be efficiently solved via convex programming for a wide class of convex forward models, while also possessing theoretical guarantees on the quality of the inverse solution with respect to the expected risk.
+This theorem holds for any of the forward models introduced in Section~\ref{sec:problem_def}.
+The Inverse Variational Inequality problem is attractive as it can be efficiently solved via convex programming for a large class of convex forward models, while also possessing theoretical guarantees on the quality of the inverse solution.